gmac/graphql-stitching-ruby/docs/composer.md

 - `Scalar` types are added for all scalar names across all locations.

 - `Directive` definitions are added for all distinct names across locations:
-  - Arguments merge using the same rules as `InputObject`.
   - Stitching directives (both definitions and assignments) are omitted.

 Note that the structure of a composed schema may change based on new schema additions and/or element usage (ie: changing input object arguments in one service may cause the intersection of arguments to change).
 Therefore, it's highly recommended that you use a [schema comparator](https://github.com/xuorig/graphql-schema_comparator) to flag regressions across composed schema versions.